-Performance Foundation Course - a solid grounding in core techniques
+A Performance Foundation Course delivering a solid grounding in core techniques

 The Performance Foundation Course is designed to act as the bedrock of a career in the Performing Arts.

-The Performance Foundation Course is delivered by teachers with extensive professional performance experience with a pupil-centred philosophy.
+The Performance Foundation Course is delivered by a dynamic and dedicated team of teachers with extensive professional performance experience and a pupil-centred philosophy.

 The Performance Foundation Course provides professional training in core acting skills including: